canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

 - Those specific filters are mutually exclusive, meaning that it's not possible to use them together.
-- Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before the **hypervisors** can be upgraded.
+- Since **hypervisors** are part of the **data-plane**, they won't be upgraded unless the **control-plane** has already been upgraded.
-- By default, if non-empty hypervisor are identified, they are going to be excluded from the upgrade and a warning message will show.
+- By default, if non-empty hypervisor are identified, they are going to be excluded from the upgrade and a warning message will be shown.
 See the `Upgrade non-empty hypervisors`_ section for instructions on how to include them.

 Upgrade non-empty hypervisors
 -----------------------------
-If it's necessary to upgrade non-empty hypervisors, use the `--force` command.
+If it's necessary to upgrade non-empty hypervisors, use the `--force` option.
 For example:

 .. code:: bash

-    # upgrade data-plane applications using all hypervisors
+    # upgrade all data-plane applications, including hypervisors currently running instances
     cou upgrade data-plane --force

-    # upgrade all hypervisors
+    # upgrade all hypervisors, even if they are hosting running instances
     cou upgrade hypervisors --force

-    # upgrade hypervisors from machines 0 and 1
+    # upgrade hypervisors on machines 0 and 1, even if they are hosting running instances
     cou upgrade hypervisors --machine "0, 1" --force

-    # upgrade all hypervisors that are in zone-1
+    # upgrade all hypervisors that are in zone-1, even if they are hosting running instances
     cou upgrade hypervisors --availability-zone=zone-1 --force

-**Note:** This is not safe and might cause problems in the running VMs.
-The recommendation is to migrate the VMs and upgrade hypervisors machines that are empty.
+**Note:** This will disrupt connectivity for any running VM.
+Migrate them elsewhere before upgrading if this is undesirable.

 Run interactive upgrades
 ------------------------